SpeerGabe/Greenbuck/README.md

 ## Setting Up Your Own Instance

-You do **not** need a Raspberry Pi.
+You do **not** need a Raspberry Pi to develop the app and backend.
 You run your own local copy of the backend and database for development.
-The Pi is only used for the actual research data collection.
+A Raspberry Pi (or a comparable dedicated Linux host) is only needed to reproduce the actual capture and data-collection setup.

 ### Prerequisites
 - Python 3.11+